 • you can roll over termination pay into an RRSP and thus receive the pay tax free

 It is rare for a wrongful dismissal lawsuit to generate a very large settlement for a client.
 Instead, we aim to achieve for you a settlement which will be enough to springboard you to a new career and to avoid a crushing level of debt on being terminated.
-We have done this for many clients over the years and would be pleased to do it for you also.
+As the area’s choice for experienced wrongful dismissal lawyers, we have done this for many clients over the years and would be pleased to do it for you also.
 Please call or email us any time if you have questions.